Hard-Label Black-Box Attacks on 3D Point Clouds: Experiments

-\textbf{Efficiency Comparison} Solely conducting the quantitative comparison to evaluate the effectiveness is not enough, since efficiency is also important in measuring the practicability of attack methods in real-world scenarios.
+\textbf{Efficiency Comparison.} Solely conducting the quantitative comparison to evaluate the effectiveness is not enough, since efficiency is also important in measuring the practicability of attack methods in real-world scenarios.
 Therefore, we also provide the running-time experiments to evaluate the attack efficiency of different attack methods.
 As shown in Figure~\ref{fig:efficiency}, our running time is very competitive to the black-box model since our optimization steps can also be efficiently achieved.
+Also, our required average query number is also competitive compared to black-box attacks.
 Some white-box models are the most time-consuming since they need complicated back propagation through the victim model.
 GeoA and 3D-ADV achieve the fastest speed as their optimization strategies are simple.
 Compared to our previous version 3DHacker, our new attack method is more efficient as we design a geometry-aware optimization strategy instead of using the time-consuming normal-vector-based binary search strategy.